 This series of posts is to get our readers to start using statistics and data analysis while trading.
-This post tries to answer the basic question: “how do you analyse stock’s historical data and use it for strategy building?”
+This post tries to answer the basic question: “how do you analyze stock’s historical data and use it for strategy building?”
 In this post, we will focus on using Excel to do the analysis.
-In subsequent post(s), We will go through the basic codes in R which you can use to try out the similar analysis in R.
+In the subsequent post(s), We will go through the basic codes in R which you can use to try out the similar analysis in R.

 This is a time series data set with daily closing prices and volumes for Maruti.
 We’ll base our analysis on the closing prices for this stock.
-We’ll just touch upon the very basic statistical properties for the daily stock prices in this post, which would be followed by calculating beta and simple moving average for this stock later.
+We’ll just touch upon the very basic statistical properties for the daily stock prices in this post, which would be followed by calculating beta and a simple moving average for this stock later.

-Range: Range simply gives the difference between the min and max values of the data set.
+Range simply gives the difference between the min and max values of the data set.
 Minimum and maximum values for Maruti closing prices in 2013 are 1236.35 and 1809.65.
 However, it makes more sense to consider the intraday high and low as well to get the high and low for the stock in a year which gives us the range as 1126 to 1830.

 You can notice how the interval (mean -2*SD, mean + 2*SD) captures most of the data points.
 Statistically speaking 95.46% data is within that interval assuming a normal distribution.

 Moving average and standard deviations are used to create Bollinger bands too, which is one of the many ways of predicting the range for the stock price technical analysis and you can also form various trading strategies based on Bollinger bands.

 In part 2 of this series, we will try to understand distributions and will also try to answer the basic question: “Why is statistics necessary for strategy building?”